-reigns in a society people can worship God without distractions and achieve the success and prosperity that God designed for them.
+Oyedepo and other leaders of the Living Faith argue that when physical and mental health reigns in a society people can worship God without distractions and achieve success and prosperity that God designed for them.
 But the devil is not happy with this situation.
 Therefore, he introduced diseases, such as COVID-19, to torment believers, make them miserable, and ravage their lives.
-Mathew Osoji, a pastor of Living Faith in Jos, explains the reason for the rise of COVID-19 as follows:
+Mathew Osoji, a pastor of the Living Faith in Jos explains the reason for the rise of COVID-19 as follows:

-The devil enjoys creating and spreading deadly outbreaks of disease, particularly [31] the powerful ones such as COVID-19, because they rejuvenate his life.
+The devil enjoys creating and spreading deadly outbreaks of disease, particularly the powerful ones such as COVID-19, because they rejuvenate his life.
 As COVID-19 devastates some countries, the power of the devil is becoming more vigorous and powerful.
-This is why the devil will never stop creating powerful plagues that may defy conventional medicine.20
+This is why the devil will never stop creating powerful plagues that may defy conventional medicine.
+16

-This remark shows that the negative energy that manifests as sickness and saps the vitality [32] of an affected person at the same time vivifies the life of the devil.
+This remark shows that the negative energy that manifests as sickness and saps the vitality [30] of an affected person at the same time vivifies the life of the devil.
 According to Osoji, another means that the devil is using to weaken the shield of faith of born-again believers is by sending fear and negative thoughts into their minds.
-When people start to fear COVID-19, they become vulnerable to infection and allow the spreading of the virus.
-The preachers of Living Faith admonished the Nigerian public to desist from being terrified by COVID-19 because by doing so, they would strengthen the disease.
+The moment people start to fear the COVID-19 they become vulnerable to the infection and allow the spread of the virus.
+The preachers of the Living Faith admonished the Nigerian public to desist from being terrified by COVID-19 because by doing so, they are strengthening the disease.

-Despite the quick spread of COVID-19 in Lagos, members of Living Faith believed that a [33] truly born-again person could not be infected.
-John Adega, a pastor of the church, emphasized that "when referring to the true believers, Jesus said: 'They will pick up serpents with their own hands, and if they drink any deadly poison, it will not hurt them [...]'"
+Despite the quick spread of COVID-19 in Lagos, members of the Living Faith believed that a truly born-again person could not be infected.
+John Adega, a pastor of the church, emphasized that "When referring to the true believers, Jesus said: 'They will pick up serpents with their own hands, and if they drink any deadly poison, it will not hurt them [...]"
 (Mark 16-18).
 He said this prophecy could be applied to the COVID-19 virus.
-A believer who encounters the virus is protected by his or her faith, as promised by Jesus.
+A believer who encounters the virus is protected by his or her faith as promised by Jesus.

-Another means of controlling COVID-19 according to Living Faith is through affirmative [34] prayer speech that commands the virus to disappear in the name of Jesus.
-In a sermon titled Sound Code, Oyedepo went as far as providing the mechanics of affirmative prayer speech.
-He stated that:

-Whenever one speaks, one releases measurable energy with the sound wave from [35] one's mouth.
+Another means of controlling COVID-19 according to the Living Faith is through affirmative prayer speech that commands the virus to disappear in the name of Jesus.
+In a sermon titled Sound Code, Oyedepo went as far as providing the mechanics of the affirmative prayer speech.
+He stated that whenever one speaks, one releases measurable energy with the sound wave from one's mouth.
 This energy is acted upon by the power of the Holy Spirit to make an effect on the material world.
-All subatomic particles contain sound codes that respond to human speech.
+He claimed that all subatomic particles contain sound codes that respond to human speech.
 If speech is energy and energy is matter, according to Albert Einstein's formula, then speech is also a matter.
-Furthermore, speech can release forces of destruction, and this is how diseases are destroyed by commanding them to disappear in the name of Jesus.21

-During the COVID-19 outbreak, pastors of various branches of especially Pentecostal [36] churches applied this notion of the power of speech to cure COVID-19 infections.
-They main-tained that sound codes uttered by believers attack the COVID-19 virus and disperse its atoms.
+Furthermore, speech can release forces of destruction, and this is how diseases are destroyed by commanding them to disappear in the name of Jesus.
+17 During the COVID-19 outbreak, pastors of various branches of the Church applied this notion of the power of speech to cure the COVID-19 infection.
+They maintained that sound code uttered by believers attacks the COVID-19 virus and disperses its atoms.